zevaverbach/binary_quiz/README.md

 ```

-## TODO
-- add nice spacing and typography for easy reading
-- pdf options
-  - problem numbers [true]
-  - number of columns [auto]
-  - font
-  - include column labels
-  - print
-- addition
-- subtraction
-- mult? div?
-- hex?

-### Other Projects That Could Depend On This
+## Other Projects That Could Be Built Using This Package
 - do the problems online/on computer
 - a website to serve these up and let people use them for free
   - a web API that serves it, so people can do that programmatically